davfd/foundation-alignment-cross-architecture/PAPER_1_REVISED_Cross_Architecture.md

 ## Data Availability

-All data, code, and materials are available at: [Repository URL]
+All data, code, and materials are available at: https://github.com/davfd/foundation-alignment-cross-architecture

 ## Acknowledgments